explosion/curated-transformers/README.md

 explicitly install a CUDA build in the following cases:

 - If you want to use Curated Transformers on Windows.
-- If you want to use Curated Transformers on Linux with Ada-generation CPUs.
+- If you want to use Curated Transformers on Linux with Ada-generation GPUs.
   The standard PyTorch build supports Ada GPUs, but you can get considerable performance improvements by installing PyTorch with CUDA 11.8 support.